gazbert/bxbot/CONTRIBUTING.md

   cd BX-bot
   git checkout -b my-new-feature-or-bugfix-branch
   ```
-  5. Commit your code

-  Write some code!
+  5. Write some code!

   Commit to that branch locally, and regularly push your work to the same branch on the server.

-  6. Commit messages

   Commit messages must have a short description no longer than 50 characters followed by a blank line and a longer,
   more descriptive message that includes reference to issue(s) being addressed so that they will be automatically closed